Wintertime at Crater Lake

 I collapsed on my sleeping pad, just above the sloping curve down to the lake, enjoying the afternoon sun on my face.
 I mocked Brendan as he dug the most elaborate snow camp yet: snow blocks forming a wall against the wind, a deep trench in front of the tent with a sheltered kitchen area.
 “You are obsessed,” I said.
 “I am so not helping you.”

-We settled in for the night, watching another glorious sunset, this time with an encore as it slid behind Eagle Point, then popped out again for a brief time before dipping into the black waters.
+We settled in for the night, watching another glorious sunset, this time with an encore as it slid behind Eagle Point, then popped out again for a brief time over Sun Notch before dipping into the black waters.

 Fast track home

 Our trip was destined to end as it began: with the wind.
-It came up from the east at 1 a.m. and flattened our tent.
+It came up from the east at 1 a.m. and pushed our tent down on top of us.
 By dawn we’d spent several sleepless hours with the tent flattened down on us by incredible gusts.
 I started counting their duration to pass the time — 43, 44, 45 …

 At first light we agreed to bail fast.
 It seemed like a concession to skip coffee, but it was soon clear that we had no option.
 When Brendan got out, the tent, now lightened of his weight, slid forward in the wind and landed — with me — in the deep kitchen trench I’d mocked him for digging.
 We fought the wind, shoving our gear into our packs at record speed, wary of the now icy slope at our feet.

-Season: Skiers circle the lake from November through May, when the road gets plowed for summer visitors.
-For the best weather, the best time to go is late spring.
+Season: Skiers circle the lake from November until May when the road gets plowed for summer visitors.
+For the best weather, the optimal go-time is late spring.
 No lodging, food or services are available at Crater Lake from October through May.
 The Steel Visitor Center is open year-round.
 For a mellower winter option, contact the visitor center about ranger-guided snowshoe trips.

 Parking: Drop off your gear at the Rim Village, and shuttle your car back to the visitor center to avoid having to ski the very steep Raven Trail at the end of the tour.

-Camping and permits: Off-season, you can camp along the rim road following leave-no-trace practices.
+Camping and permits: Off-season, you can camp along Rim Road following leave-no-trace practices.
 You must stop in at the visitor center to get a backcountry permit (there’s no cost) and drop it off when you return.

 about author Eileen Garvin